-- 1. Authority of the Escalation Authority: The Escalation Authority shall have authority to resolve protests and other controversies of actual or prospective bidders regarding the solicitation or award of an agreement or contract. - 2.
-Filing of Protest: Any actual or prospective bidder who has a complaint regarding the solicitation or award of an agreement should first attempt to resolve the grievance with the Buyer, Commodity Manager, Procurement/Supply Chain Director, or other University Contracting Officer involved in the transaction.
+- Authority of the Escalation Authority: The Escalation Authority shall have has authority to resolve protests and other controversies of actual or prospective bidders regarding the solicitation or award of an agreement or contract. - 2.
+Filing of Protest: Any actual or prospective bidder who has a complaint regarding the solicitation or award of an agreement shouldmust first attempt to resolve the grievance with the Buyer, Commodity Manager, Procurement/Supply Chain Directorprocurement or supply chain professional, P/SCD, or other University Contracting Officer involved in the transaction.
 If the controversy over the solicitation or award of an agreement cannot be resolved at this level, the complainant may file a protest with the Escalation Authority.
-A protest must be filed promptly and in any event within two calendar weeks after such complainant knows or should have known of the facts giving rise thereto.
-All protests must be in writing. - 3.
-Decision: The Escalation Authority shall appoint one or more individuals to investigate the issues involved in the protest, analyze the findings, consult as appropriate with the Office of General Counsel, and promptly issue a decision in writing.
-A copy of that decision should be furnished to the aggrieved party and state the reasons for the action taken. - 4.
-Effect of a Protest: In the event of a protest timely filed, the University should not proceed further with the solicitation or award involved until the protest is resolved or withdrawn unless the Escalation Authority consults with the Office of General Counsel and makes a written and adequately supported determination that continuation of the procurement is necessary to protect substantial interests of the University. - 5.
-Unresolved Controversies: The Office of General Counsel should be consulted concerning potential or actual claims or disputes which cannot reasonably be settled in a fair and equitable manner through the administrative process described above.
+A protest must be filed promptly and in any event within two calendar weeks after such complainant knows or should have known of the facts giving rise thereto for initiating a protest.
+All protests must be inwriting. - 3.
+Decision: The Escalation Authority shallmust appoint one or more individuals to investigate the issues involved in the protest, analyze the findings, consult as appropriate with the Office of General CounselUCL, and promptly issue a decision in writing.
+A copy of that decision shouldmust be furnished to the aggrieved party, and the decision must state the reasons for the action taken. - 4.
+Effect of a Protest: In the event of a protest timely filed, the University should protest, UC may not proceed further with the solicitation or award involved until the protest is resolved or withdrawn unless.
+After evaluating the protest, the Escalation Authority consultsmay, in consultation with the Office of General Counsel and makes a written and adequately supported determination UCL, decide that continuation of continuing the procurement is necessary to protect substantial interests of the UniversityUC.
+The Escalation Authority must issue this determination in writing and include the reasons for continuing with the procurement. - 5.
+Unresolved Controversies: The Office of General Counsel should be consulted concerning Escalation Authority must consult UCL if there are potential or actual claims or disputes which that cannot reasonably be settled in a fair and equitable manner through using the administrative process described above required escalation path.